-Welcome to the Birmingham ESRC Doctoral Training Centre (DTC).
-This DTC is one of a new set of 21 such centres across the UK.
-These were selected on the basis of research excellence, excellent environments for doctoral research and having a critical mass in the social sciences.
-They represent a commitment by ESRC and this University to supporting the skills development of those undertaking PhDs.
-A total of 32 ESRC studentships have been awarded in the first two years of the DTC (with intakes in 2011 and 2012), across more than 15 different subject pathways.
+The Birmingham ESRC Doctoral Training Centre (DTC) is one of 21 such centres across the UK.
+These were selected on the basis of research excellence, excellent environments for doctoral research and for having a critical mass in the social sciences.
+They represent a commitment by ESRC and Birmingham to supporting the skills development of those undertaking PhDs.

-Each year we aim to award at least 14 ESRC studentships, with a new competition beginning each year in the Autumn.
+Each year we are able to award a number of ESRC studentships, with a new competition beginning each year in the Autumn.